denis-vp/chess-engine/README.md

 3. **Threaded Search**:
    The `Searcher` class creates multiple threads, each searching at different depths.
 A countdown event is used to synchronize the threads, ensuring all threads complete before the best move is selected.

+## **Parallelization Outcomes**
+After parallelizing the move generation and evaluation functions, the engine slowed down.
+This is to be expected as the overhead of creating and managing tasks can outweigh the benefits of parallelization for smaller tasks.
+The tasks are lightweight and the overhead of creating and managing them can be significant, especially when the tasks are short-lived.

 ---

 ## **Special Rules Handling**